-How to be HIPAA Compliant when Working Remotely
+How to be HIPAA Compliant and Work Remotely

 While a remote work environment can provide many benefits to all of the parties involved, it also can present significant challenges for organizations that need to remain HIPAA compliant.
 There are many privacy and security measures that need to be implemented in order to address the concerns and risks of maintaining HIPAA compliance in a work-from-home environment.